 1. Long Term or job scheduler It bring the new process to the ‘Ready State’.
 It controls Degree of Multi-programming, i.e., number of process present in ready state at any point of time.

-Dispatcher is responsible for loading the selected process by Short Term scheduler on the CPU (Ready to Running State) Context switching is done by dispatcher only.
-A dispatcher does following:
+The dispatcher is responsible for loading the selected process by Short Term scheduler on the CPU (Ready to Running State) Context switching is done by the dispatcher only.
+A dispatcher does the following:

 1) Switching context.